-Kim and her husband Thor live in Opelika, AL with their two sons, Max and Finn and their dog, Duke.
+Kim and her husband Thor live in Opelika, AL with their three sons, Max, Finn and Rece.

 She joined Four Corners as financial manager in September 2012.
 She graduated from Auburn University with an accounting degree in 2006 and worked in the public accounting sector for six years where she was introduced to this ministry as a client.
 During her career she provided various accounting and tax services for non-profit organizations.
 You can contact her at firstname.lastname@example.org.

 Angie joined Four Corners as fundraising and events planning coordinator in June 2016.
-She and her husband, John live in Wadley, AL with their daughter,
+She and her husband, John live in Auburn, AL with their dog, Butch.

 She graduated from Jacksonville State University with a degree in elementary education in 1989.
-She taught for 25 years at Randolph County School.
-You can contact her at firstname.lastname@example.org.
+She taught for 25 years in the Randolph County School system.
+You can contact her at email@example.com.